huggingface/neuralcoref/README.md

-# ✨NeuralCoref 4.0: English Coreference Resolution in spaCy with Neural Networks.
+# ✨NeuralCoref 4.0: Coreference Resolution in spaCy with Neural Networks.

 NeuralCoref is a pipeline extension for spaCy 2.1+ which annotates and resolves coreference clusters using a neural network.
 NeuralCoref is production-ready, integrated in spaCy's NLP pipeline and extensible to new training datasets.

 For a brief introduction to coreference resolution and NeuralCoref, please refer to our [blog post](https://medium.com/huggingface/state-of-the-art-neural-coreference-resolution-for-chatbots-3302365dcf30).
 NeuralCoref is written in Python/Cython and comes with a pre-trained statistical model for **English only**.

 NeuralCoref is accompanied by a visualization client [NeuralCoref-Viz](https://github.com/huggingface/neuralcoref-viz), a web interface  powered by a REST server that can be [tried online](https://huggingface.co/coref/).
 NeuralCoref is released under the MIT license.

 ✨ Version 4.0 out now!
 Available on pip and compatible with SpaCy 2.1+.